Cover-up costs Britain a ten year lead in developing SALi Technology

 If Britain wants to learn lessons, to protect our manufacturing sector, the following questions require answers:

-Q. How did an unpublished British engineering thesis end up in Chinese hands?
+Q. How did an unpublished British materials science thesis end up in Chinese hands?

 Q. Why did the Formal Enquiry at

 Q. Why did the 2005 UK government remain passive when presented

 with evidence that publicly funded research into a British invention was

 botched and then covered up?

 5. A second example of wasted British research on SALi Technology